DASHBOARDS

 HTML Widget with a simple AngularJS directive

-In this example it is created an advanced widget that will display an animation every time the source value is updated, i.e., when it is streamed by the device, it is updated inside a single property, or created a new entry in a bucket.
+In this example, an advanced widget is created that will display an animation every time the source value is updated, i.e., when it is streamed by the device, it is updated inside a single property, or a new entry is created in a bucket.

 HTML Widget example with SVG